 Permanent Gold Permanent Platinum Triple Platinum Permanent Tourer

-Skiers who have achieved gold five times are given a permanent bib number.
+Skiers who have achieved gold five times are given a permanent bib number (Currently bib 1 to 376).
 Skiers with 10 golds receive a platinum award.
 20 golds is double platinum and 30 golds is triple platinum.
-A skier with a permanent number can register in future years for any category, not just Coureurs de Bois.
+A gold skier with a permanent number can register in future years for any category, not just Coureurs de Bois.
+Tourers who have skied over 60 sections over the years receive a permanent bib number and a pink bib (currently numbers 2000 to 2102).

 Check-in and Check-out